[ 0 ITEM ]

 Africa, Indo-Pacific, Sri Lanka

-Effective the 1st of August 2014, The State of Florida, by rule of the Florida Fish and Wildlife Conservation Commission (FWC), have banned the import of Lionfish to that state.
-Blue Zoo Aquatics will not ship any Lionfish to the State of Florida until further notice.
+Effective the 1st of August 2014, The State of Florida, by rule of the Florida Fish and Wildlife Conservation Commission (FWC), have banned the import of Lionfish of the genus Pterois to that state.
+Blue Zoo Aquatics will not ship this genus of Lionfish to the State of Florida.